How to stop timeshare harassment calls

 48-hour call-control plan

-- 1. Send a written request to move all communication to email or mail.
+- 2. Send a written request to move communication to email or mail when that fits the situation.

-- 3. Save voicemail audio/screenshots and caller information where visible.
+- 4. Save voicemail audio, screenshots, and caller information where visible.

-- 5. Escalate with complete evidence through official complaint channels if calls continue.
+- 6. Escalate with complete evidence through the right complaint channel if calls continue.

 | Scenario | Recommended response | Evidence to keep |